decentralized-identity/presentation-exchange/spec/spec.md

           limit submitted fields to those listed in the `fields` array (if present).
-Processing entities are not required to implement support for this value, but they ****MUST**** understand this value sufficiently to return nothing (or cease the interation) if they do not implement it.
+Processing entities are not required to implement support for this value, but they ****MUST**** understand this value sufficiently to return nothing (or cease the interaction with the [[ref:Verifier]]) if they do not implement it.
         - `preferred` - This indicates that the processing entity ****SHOULD**** limit submitted fields to those listed in the `fields` array (if present).